You are invited to apply for the Shimon-Peres-Prize 2019 until March 31, 2019. In order to apply, please fill out our online form in English.

 Winning projects receive 10,000 Euros in prize money.

-Individuals and organizations from Germany and Israel are eligible to apply with a concrete project that took place within the last three years.
+Individuals and organizations from Germany and Israel are eligible to apply with a project or running programme that took place within the last three years.
 The majority of project participants must have been older than 18 years during the project period.
 The jury is especially interested in initiatives that achieved concrete and sustainable results while working towards the values embodied by Shimon Peres (see below).

-Government employees and projects directly executed by state bodies are not eligible to apply.
+Government employees and projects directly executed by ministries or government bodies are not eligible to apply.

 Shimon Peres (1923-2016)